normal-account/AIDAMonitoring/README.md

 The number of UDF clients is specified by the `CLIENTS` env var (default value is 4).

-If change the number of UDF clients, you'll also need to rerun the cgroup script:
+If you change the number of UDF clients, you'll also need to rerun the cgroup script:

 ```
 ./create_cgroups.sh # This will recreate the cgroups (and update cpuset.cpus)